-It has to be noted, though, that the Court also has taken measures to strengthen its abilities and that it has done so in a creative manner.
-Currently the Court consists of one judge per state party1 and it appears unlikely that states will agree on increasing the number of judges; neither does a truly substantial increase in the Court's budget (doubling or even tripling the amount of money allocated for and the number of legal staff members would be a start) appear likely anytime soon.
+Court consists of one judge per state partyi and it appears unlikely that states will agree on increasing the number of judges; neither does a truly substantial increase in the Court's budget (doubling or even tripling the amount of money allocated for and the number of legal staff members would be a start) appear likely anytime soon.
 In a more recent meeting of the plenary court on 23 June 2014, a new rule was inserted into the Rules of Court which could facilitate the work of the judges even more.
 The new Rule 18B states that "[f]or the purposes of ensuring the quality and consistency of its case-law, the Court shall be assisted by a Jurisconsult.
 He or she shall be a member of the Registry.
-The Jurisconsult shall provide opinions and information, in particular to the judicial formations and the members of the Court."2 The fact that the jurisconsult shall be a member of the Court's Registry shows that the jurisconsult's position will not be as prominent as that of an Attorney General at the European Court of Justice.
-The creation of the role of the jurisconsult follows the creation of non-judicial rapporteurs in 2006 in Rule 18A of the Rules of Court, which was amended in early 2013 and now allows that "[w]hen sitting in a single-judge formation, the Court shall be assisted by non-judicial rapporteurs who shall function under the authority of the President of the Court.
-They shall form part of the Court's Registry."1
+The Jurisconsult shall provide opinions and information, in particular to the judicial formations and the members of the Court."ii The fact that the jurisconsult shall be a member of the Court's Registry shows that the jurisconsult's position will not be as prominent as that of an Attorney General at the European Court of Justice.
+The creation of the role of the jurisconsult follows the creation of non-judicial rapporteurs in 2006 in Rule 18A of the Rules of Court, which was amended in early 2013 and now allows that "[w]hen sitting in a single-judge formation, the Court shall be assisted by nonjudicial rapporteurs who shall function under the authority of the President of the Court.
+They shall form part of the Court's Registry."iii